 Ever since I was I was five years old, I wanted to become a physician.
 My grandmother was diagnosed with diabetes and deemed a “non-compliant patient” as she did not always follow strict orders from her doctor; she seemed to be at odds with her doctor, not wanting to take any of the prescribed medications.
 I decided then that I wanted to be a different kind of doctor.

 After college in the 1990’s, instead of going directly to medical school, I worked at an AIDS service and advocacy organization.
 It was mainly through the relationships I developed with colleagues and volunteers that I began to learn to engage in a deeper, more meaningful connection.
 I am grateful for those friends who were open to love, caring, working through challenges, and community of support.
-Since then, I have been an out Lesbian in both my personal and professional life; and have worked with many LGBTQ individuals.
+Since then, I have been out as a lesbian/queer in both my personal and professional life; and have worked with many LGBTQIPA individuals.
 My pronouns are she/her/they.

-After a decade as an osteopathic family physician, I decided to focus on Osteopathy with further training through the Osteopathic Cranial Academy.
-Through this Osteopathy practice I rediscovered the art of medicine and healing within myself and my clients, with an emphasis on trauma informed care working with queer, trans, non-binary and gender neutral individuals.
+After a decade as an osteopathic family physician, I decided to focus on Osteopathy with further training through the Osteopathic Cranial Academy and rediscovered the art of medicine and healing within myself and my clients, with an emphasis on trauma informed care working with queer, trans, non-binary, gender non-conforming, gender neutral and cis-individuals.

-My practice philosophy involves a deep respect for the body’s ability for healing, and I utilize my skills to support individuals who seek to improve the understanding of the interconnections of the mind, physical body, and spirit with health and emotional well being.
+My practice philosophy involves a deep respect for the body’s ability for healing; and I utilize my training in Osteopathy, embryology, physiology, anatomy, neurovascular, immune system, human development, Reiki and other healing modalities to support individuals living with trauma, who seek to improve the understanding of the interconnections of the mind, physical body, and spirit with health and emotional well being.

 What is health but harmony with NATURE. — John Lewis, author of A.T.
 Still: From the Dry Bone to the Living Man